datastax/sstable-to-arrow/README.md

 `src/` contains the source files to run the code.

 - `src/ksy/` contains the Kaitai Struct declarations for the various SSTable classes.
-- `src/util` contains different "opaque types" used by the Kaitai Struct classes.
+- `src/util` contains different "opaque types" (types defined outside of kaitai) used by the Kaitai Struct classes.
 - `main.cpp` is the main driver for this codebase.

 `vis/` contains modified Kaitai Struct files for visualizing the various data formats.